Maxen Hook

 Maxen Michael Hook (born August 19, 2001) is an American professional football safety for the Seattle Seahawks of the National Football League (NFL).
 He played college football for the Toledo Rockets.

-Early life and high school
+Early life

 Hook attended New Palestine High School in New Palestine, Indiana.
 He was rated as a two-star recruit and committed to play college football for the Toledo Rockets.

 College career

 As a freshman in 2020 Hook appeared in six games where he notched three tackles.
 During the 2021 and 2022 seasons, he recorded 176 tackles with seven being for a loss, two sacks, seven pass deflections, and two interceptions.
 In week 7 of the 2023 season, Hook totaled five tackles, a pass deflection, and the game-sealing interception against Ball State.
 During the 2023 season, he appeared in nine games where he totaled 69 tackles, seven pass deflections, three interceptions, a forced fumble, and a fumble recovery.
 In week 13 of the 2024 season, Hook recorded a career-high 16 tackles versus Ohio.
 In the 2024 season, he totaled 107 tackles with one being for a loss, and two interceptions for Toledo.
 Hook was named all-MAC four times, being named first team all-MAC three times from 2022 to 2024, and third team all-MAC in 2021.
 He was also a two-time team captain.
 After the 2024 season, Hook declared for the 2025 NFL draft, while also accepting an invite to participate in the 2025 Senior Bowl.